Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "slide"}}

+## Poster Outline

+1. Background
+1. Why Caterva?
+    1. Double partitioning.
+Getting and setting data.
+    1. No data types.
+Buffer and array protocols.
+    1. Metalayers.
+1. **ironArray and ironArray Community Edition**
+1. Future Work

 ### ironArray

-ironArray is an example of a library built on top of Caterva.
-It is a lightweight, flexible and fast toolkit for managing floating-point datasets.
+ironArray is a library built on top of Caterva.
+It is a powerful, flexible and fast toolkit for managing and computing with floating-point datasets.

 The highlights of ironArray are: